 How long will I be required?

-Your summons day will conclude by approximately 4.30pm.
-In most cases, if you were not selected as a juror on a trial, your jury service will be considered completed.
+If you were not selected as a juror on a trial when you attended, your jury service will be considered completed.
 However, in some cases, we may require you to return the following day.
-Your Jury Pool Supervisor will advise you if this is the case by the end of the day.
+Your Jury Pool Supervisor will advise you if this is the case.

 If you are selected as a juror on a trial, you will be required to attend court every day the trial is sitting.
 This is typically every weekday, excluding public holidays.
 Most trials are concluded within 2 weeks, however the judge will provide an estimated length at the beginning of the trial.